top of page

 William Byrd

 William Byrd was the leading composer of the late sixteenth to early seventeenth century.
-With over 470 compositions, he is recognized as one of the most esteemed European Renaissance composers in history.
-Byrd is known as the master of the consort viols genre and a pioneering imitative counterpoint in his works.
+With over 470 compositions, he is recognized as one of the most esteemed composers of the European Renaissance in history.
+Byrd is known as the master of the consort viols genre and a pioneer of imitative counterpoint in his works.
 Best known for his works both sacred and secular, with the two receiving high praise.
-Despite the backlash against Catholicism in Anglican England, he provided for the Catholic community with vocal polyphonic compositions throughout his career, illustrating his religious advocacy.
+Despite the backlash against Catholicism in Anglican England, he composed vocal polyphonic works for the Catholic community throughout his career, demonstrating his religious advocacy.

 My Approach